twilio/workshop/docs/bestpractices.rst

 Testing
 -------

 Testing your apps before you go into production is always wise.
-Be sure to avail yourself of our new `Testing Credentials`_.
 Here are a few tips to make sure your tests work well.

 * If mocking the Twilio REST Client, be sure mock the *resource* instead of the client itself for best effect.